AKhart1/pythonTasks/README.md

 10. **Currency Converter**:
      - Using a third-party library like `forex-python`, create a program that can convert one currency to another based on current exchange rates.

-- # `Task-Advanced.py`: Contains more complex Python exercises covering advanced topics.
+- ### `AdvancedTasks` folder: Contains more complex Python exercises covering advanced topics.

 1. **Palindrome Checker**:
    - Write a program that checks if a given word or phrase is a palindrome (reads the same backward as forward, ignoring spaces, punctuation, and capitalization).